jancelin/docker-lizmap/README.md

 * Copy files .qgs et .qgs.cfg in /home/lizmap_project (you can do after)

-2. To build the image do:
+2. To build the image do :

 ```
 docker pull jancelin/docker-lizmap